 - Systems Analyst

 Systems analysts do not have to focus on developing software but rather on maintaining them.
-These softwares may be at an organizational level, individual level or can sometimes even be a way in which a company might communicate with its clientele.
-One would also have to take care of hardware, business applications, servers and databases.
-A system analyst would require skills such as hardware and software knowledge, great communication skills and be able to adapt to changing conditions.
+This software may be at an organizational level, individual level or can sometimes even be a way in which a company might communicate with its clientele.
+One would also have to take care of hardware, business applications, servers, and databases.
+A system analyst would require skills such as hardware and software knowledge, great communication skills, and the ability to adapt to changing conditions.
 The average salary of a systems analyst is around $93,000 a year.

 - Network Engineer

 Networking and communication is one of the most important aspects of any organization and it is made possible through well-established and fine-tuned networks.
 However, networks require a lot of specialists to work on them to keep up and running at all times.
 This is where network engineers come into the picture.
 They take care of maintaining all hardware and software related to networks, implement policies that improve existing networks and provide troubleshooting support whenever required.
 Network engineers have a median salary of around $84,000 a year.